-During your pregnancy, eating a well balanced diet that’s high in nutrients is very important to ensure that your body and your baby are in good health throughout the term.
-It’s up to you as a mother to provide the correct foods to your baby.
-It’s important not to give your baby too much or too little of one source, and to maintain the proper protein, iron, fiber, calcium, and carbohydrate levels within your own body.
+During your pregnancy, it’s important to eat a well balanced diet that’s high in nutrients, in order to ensure that your body and your baby are in good health throughout the term.
+It’s up to you as a mother to provide your baby with the correct foods.
+It’s important not to give your baby too much or too little of any one thing, and to maintain the proper protein, iron, fiber, calcium, and carbohydrate levels within your own body.

 Understanding the difference between servings and helpings is very important: a helping equals two servings.
 For example, two standard servings would be a sandwich with two slices of bread or one cup of pasta.
 A helping is more or less a meal, whereas a serving can be considered a snack.